WebFiori/docs/ui-package.md

 Slots in simple terms are places in your code that can be filled with values.
 The values are usually dynamically generated or taken from a storage such as a database or files.
 Slots in HTML template files are represented using mustache syntax.
 Any string in your HTML code which is placed between `{{}}` is considered as slot.
 Slots can be placed in any place in your HTML code.

-Assuming that we have the following HTML document which has slots:
+Assuming that there exist the following HTML document which has slots:

 ``` html
 <html>